jecollas/fate-free-reign/pages/Portgas D. Ace.md

 		- Ace right on the edge between the version sabo might have known from childhood, and the man he was destined to become
 			- The boy who tumbled out of the jungle and into the big blue yonder
 			- Emphasizes the fact that Ace is a ghost from the past
+				- Represents everything Sabo missed while he was away having amnesia, and to an extent, a life that sabo could've lived but is now closed off to him forever
+				- A ghost from start to finish
 			- Very closely tied to Sabo’s true home (Dawn Island)
 		- His main weapon is a metal pipe just like the one he used to use as a child back on Dawn Island, and just like the one sabo still uses now, except with a wye joint at the end of it instead of an elbow joint
 	- ### Personality